LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 field of the ``SUNHeuristics`` structure.
 However, the base SUNHeuristics class also provides the convenience routine

-.. c:function:: SUNHeuristics SUNHeuristicsNewEmpty(SUNContext sunctx)
+.. c:function:: SUNHeuristics SUNHeuristics_NewEmpty(SUNContext sunctx)

   This function allocates a new generic ``SUNHeuristics`` object and initializes its content pointer and the function pointers in the operations structure to